-Foreign entities, whether for-profit or otherwise, are eligible to apply for funding under this FOA.
-Other than as provided in the "Individuals" or "Domestic Entities" sections above, all prime recipients receiving funding under this FOA must be incorporated (or otherwise formed) under the laws of a State or territory of the United States and have a physical location for business operations in the United States.
-If a foreign entity applies for funding as a prime recipient, it must designate in the Full Application a subsidiary or affiliate incorporated (or otherwise formed) under the laws of a State or territory of the United States to be the prime recipient.
+The lead entity/applicant must be a domestic entity.
+That is, the lead entity must be incorporated (or otherwise formed) under the laws of a State or territory of the United States and have a physical place of business in the United States.

+If a foreign entity applies for funding as the lead entity (prime recipient), it must designate in the Full Application a subsidiary or affiliate incorporated (or otherwise formed) under the laws of a State or territory of the United States to be the prime recipient.
 The Full Application must state the nature of the corporate relationship between the foreign entity and domestic subsidiary or affiliate.

-Foreign entities may request a waiver of the requirement to designate a subsidiary in the United States as the prime recipient in the Full Application (i.e., a foreign entity may request that it remains the prime recipient on an award).
+Foreign entities may request a waiver of the requirement to designate a subsidiary or affiliate in the United States as the lead entity (prime recipient) in the Full Application (i.e., a foreign entity may request that it remains the prime recipient on an award).
 To do so, the applicant must submit an explicit written waiver request in the Full Application.

-Appendix C lists the necessary information that must be included in a request to waive this requirement.
+Appendix B lists the necessary information that must be included in a Foreign Entity Participation waiver request.
 The applicant does not have the right to appeal EERE's decision concerning a waiver request.